David Allen (boxer): Comeback

-On 27 August 2021, Allen returned from retirement to fight Andrea Pesce at the Ponds Forge Arena in Yorkshire.
+On 27 August 2021, Allen returned from retirement to fight Andrea Pesce at the Ponds Forge Arena in Sheffield.
 Allen won by technical knockout in the second round.

 Allen vs. Fisher

-Allen lost to Johnny Fisher via split decision on 21 December 2024, at Kingdom Arena in Riyadh, Saudi Arabia as part of the undercard for the heavyweight world title rematch between Oleksandr Usyk and Tyson Fury.
-Two of the ringside judges scored the fight 95–94 for Fisher while the third had it 96–93 in Allen's favour.
+Allen fought Johnny Fisher (12–0, 11 KOs) on 21 December 2024, at Kingdom Arena in Riyadh, Saudi Arabia as part of the undercard for the heavyweight world title rematch between Oleksandr Usyk and Tyson Fury.
+Allen knocked Fisher down in the 5th round but ultimately lost the fight in a controversial split decision as two of the ringside judges scored the fight 95–94 for Fisher while the third had it 96–93 in Allen's favour.

 Allen vs. Fisher II

 Allen faced Johnny Fisher in a rematch at the Copper Box Arena in London, England, on 17 May 2025.
 He won by stoppage in the fifth round to inflict the first defeat of his opponent's professional career.

 Allen vs. Makhmudov

-Allen lost to Arslanbek Makhmudov by unanimous decision at Sheffield Arena on 11 October 2025.
+Allen fought Arslanbek Makhmudov (20–2, 19 KOs) at Sheffield Arena on 11 October 2025.
+Allen lost by unanimous decision with the judges scoring the bout 115–111, 117–109 and 116–110 all in favour of Makhmudov.

+On 21 February 2026, Allen fought Karim Berredjem (12–10, 3 KOs) at the Nottingham Arena, on the undercard of Leigh Wood vs. Josh Warrington II.
+Allen knocked out Berredjem in just 57 seconds.